Fav69420/Discord-Rat/WARNING.md

 # Warning

-Please do not use this for any illegal purposes, only use this on your computer, and beaware that some commands could be harmfull to your computer.
+Trying to get people to download this is illegal, please do not use this to scam people, or break their computer.

+# THIS IS FOR EDUCATIONAL PURPOSES ONLY